bishi808/Elk-Stack-Project/README/README.md

 SSH into the control node and follow the steps below:

-- Copy the playbook files to the Ansible control nodes -Run cd /etc/ansible to get to ansible directory -Create a file named “files”
+- Copy the playbook files to the Ansible control nodes
+- Run cd /etc/ansible to get to ansible directory
+- Create a file named “files”
-	-Paste the playbook.yml in the “files” you just created
+- Paste the playbook.yml in the “files” you just created
 - Update the hosts file in ansible directory to include the public ip of each DVWA and ELK server

 		[webservers]